0xmahesh/0xmahesh/README.md

 ### Welcome to my GitHub

-- 🌱 I've been passionate programming and InfoSec since 2019
+- 🌱 I've been passionate for programming and InfoSec since 2019

 - 📝 I am experienced in Python and currently learning java